nikitasius/GnuPG/README.md

 ## Description
 GnuPG with large RSA keys support (up to 32768 bytes).

 This version based on GnuPG version [2.0.29](https://gnupg.org/ftp/gcrypt/gnupg/gnupg-2.0.29.tar.bz2), which can be downloaded from official https://gnupg.org website.
+To start i copied original GnuPG into the branch `gnupg-2.0.29`, where it stays **non**-modified.
+After it goes into `devel` branch where im working with.
+And after it goes into `2.0.29-RSA32k` branch, where can be downloaded.

 ## Preparation
 ###Debian